 Before LinkedIn, calling up companies for emails or phone numbers was the norm.
 Now, a quick Google search can open up a world of job search opportunities.
-Learning how to effectively use your headline, hiring terms, and experience can actually allow your LinkedIn profile to work for YOU.
-Here are 5 ways to dazzle brands, prospective clients, and readers and become a business power player.
+Learning how to effectively use your headline, hiring terms, and experience can actually allow your LinkedIn profile to work for you.
+In addition to taking advantage of the platform’s many features—including DIBs and Product pages—here are several easy ways to dazzle brands, prospective clients, and become a business power player.

 Keep Your Title Simple